MarcusChok110/htn2021-backend-challenge/README.md

     "sqlite3"
 ```

-3. Run `npm run dbpopulate` to create and populate the local sqlite database
+3. Run `npm run dbpopulate` to create and populate the local SQLite database.
 4. Run `npm run build` and `npm start` to run the application in production mode or run `npm run dev` to run the application in development mode.
 5. The API should now be running on http://localhost:5000.
 Try out some API calls on postman or however else you feel!